Court backs majority owner of Pakistan's K-Electric holding firm over board tussle

 "We trust that this order will clear any doubts that had been created by the SHC stay order as to the rights of IGCF to appoint their nominees to KE's Board.
 And for all stakeholders to focus on delivering affordable and reliable electricity to Karachi," IGCF said in a statement

-The minority shareholders in KESP - Saudi- and Kuwait-based companies Al-Jomiah power limited and Denham Investment - did not immediately respond to a request for comment.
+The minority shareholders in KESP - Saudi- and Kuwait-based company Denham Investment - did not immediately respond to a request for comment.
 KE declined to comment.

+A minority shareholder of KESP, Al-Jomaiah Power, declined to comment.
+"Since the court process still continues and has given time to OS for further hearing and Appeal, we would hesitate to comment," Al-Jomaiah told Reuters.

 KE is the only electricity generator, transmitter, and distributor for Karachi, Pakistan's largest city, and its adjoining areas, and the only listed electricity supplier in Pakistan.
 It was privatised in 2005, and has a market capitalisation of 53 billion rupees ($195 million).